OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/basic.md

 !!! note "Podman users :muscle:"

-    If you are running Podman instead of Docker, replace `docker compose` with `podmand-compose`.
+    If you are running Podman instead of Docker, replace `docker compose` with `podman-compose`.

 === "Raspberry Pi"